RubendeBruin/DAVE/docs/dissolve.md

 Flatten calls dissolve() on all nodes in the model repeatedly until all of them raise an exception (no work is done).

 Again this can result in partially dissolved nodes in the scene.

+# Dissolve-lock

+Inter-twisted node trees and managers can make it impossible to wholly dissolve a node at once.
+Calling dissolve_some iteratively will solve this.